Tapiola Youth Piano Competition

 - Works of contestants’ free choice

 I addition, a Bösendorfer-prize will be awarded to one or more contestants in the category “Mozart Piano Concerto”.
-The total sum for this prize is €1500.
+The total sum of this prize category is €1500.

 Performances from both rounds will be considered and also contestants who don’t reach the second round may qualify for the prizes.
 Competition prize ceremony will take place on Saturday, November 9th in the Sello Hall in Espoo at 6 pm.